apbertoletti/Net.Migration.POC/README.md

 ## How to use

-1. Create two new databases (LegacyDB and LegacyDB_Sandbox) and runt the [initial scripts](https://github.com/apbertoletti/Net.Migration.POC/blob/master/InitialScripts.sql) in each one
+1. Run the [initial scripts](https://github.com/apbertoletti/Net.Migration.POC/blob/master/InitialScripts.sql) to create two new databases (LegacyDB and LegacyDB_Sandbox)

 2. Install the [.Net 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)